Astrophotography has become incredibly popular in recent years, thanks to advances in digital camera and lens technology.

 Instead of being intimidated by these things right away, it’s best to let your curiosity and creative passion (and budget) slowly lead you in those directions, after you’ve mastered the basics.

 So, let’s dive in!
-We’ll start with the best astrophotography equipment, including lenses and cameras and other must-have astrophotography accessories.
+We’ll start with the best astrophotography equipment, including lenses and cameras and other must-have night landscape photography accessories.

 Then, of course, we’ll tackle the challenge of getting the right exposure and ensuring sharp stars in your images.